-Another natural consequence of the danger created by police-blotter rapists is for men who don't rape, and who sincerely care about the safety of individual women.
-Such men are in a material and emotional position where they easily see themselves as needing to protect the women they care about from the threat of male violence, and where women, reasonably responding to that threat, often need to solicit their aid.
-The desire to protect others from violence is, in itself, a personal virtue, not a social problem.
-But the danger is how tempting and easy - and how corrupting - it is for men to take the psychological step of going from an attitude human solidarity to a fantasy of male rescue, of coming to see themselves as defined by their identity as a Protector in contrast to frail womanhood, and of coming to see women as uniquely dependent by nature rather than uniquely threatened due to the chosen actions of other men.
-And to go even further, to try to make sure that women seek and depend on and stay within the scope of a man's "protection," whether or not they really want it - by using intimidating and restrictive warnings, by harassing women - blamed as foolish or wanton - who step outside the dependence of that "protection" or the stiflingly close boundaries of those "safety tips."
-That kind of imposed dependence can just as easily become frustrating and confining for women, and that kind of power can just as easily become corrupting and exploitative in men, as any other form of structural dependence and power can.
-Libertarians and anarchists who so readily see this dynamic when it comes to government police and military protection of a disarmed populace, shouldn't have any trouble seeing it, if they are willing to see it, when it comes to male protection of women.30
+For men who don't rape, and who sincerely care about the safety of individual women, the danger of police-blotter rapists has further consequences.
+Such men easily come to see themselves as needing to protect women they care about.
+This may, in itself, be a personal virtue, not a social problem.
+But when protection's so rigidly structured by sex it's all too tempting for men to fall from attitudes of human solidarity into fantasies of male rescue, defining themselves by their identity as Protectors, contrasted with frail womanhood, treating women as uniquely dependent by nature, rather than uniquely threatened by the actions of other men.
+And to demand women depend on and stay within the scope of male "protection" - using intimidating and restrictive warnings, shaming women who step outside the stiflingly close boundaries of that "protection."
+Imposed dependence here can just as easily become frustrating and confining for women, and power here just as easily corrupting and exploitative in men, as structural dependence and power can anywhere else.

-All of this can happen quite naturally when a large enough minority of men choose to commit widespread, intense, random acts of violence against a large enough number of women.
-And it can happen quite naturally without the male rapists, or the male protectors, or the women in the society ever intending to bring about any particular macro-scale social outcome.
-What does happen, noticed or not, is that women's social being - how women appear and act, as women, in public - will be systematically and profoundly circumscribed, and the amount of time and effort they need to spend keeping supposedly "protective" men around and pleased and willing to help will be increased; while men's everyday material leverage over women will be reinforced, and their psychosocial identities as men systematically channeled into more patriarchal expressions - through the diffuse, decentralized threat of violence, and the natural but unintended consequences of many small, self-interested actions carried out by women and men reacting to the unequal positions that that threat constructs.
+This can happen quite naturally whenever a large enough minority of men choose to commit widespread, intense, random acts of violence against a large enough number of women - even without anyone involved intending the macro-outcome.
+Women's social being - how women appear and act, as women, in public - will be systematically and profoundly circumscribed, while men's everyday material leverage over women will be reinforced, and their psychosocial identities as men systematically channeled into more patriarchal expressions - through decentralized threats of violence, and the natural but unintended consequences of many small, self-interested actions pursued by women and men reacting to the unequal positions that that threat constructs. xxxiv